Instructions for operation

 After configuring inspection plans and spot check tasks on the FactVerse Services platform, log in to the Checklist client to initiate task execution.
 For specific login instructions, please refer to the Log in chapter.
 This chapter illustrates the execution of the inspection task as an example.

-View device details
+View equipment details

 After business managers have set up inspection plans and spot check tasks on the FactVerse Services platform, the responsible inspection personnel log in to Checklist to begin executing the tasks.